crklinkenberg/symcom-doc/content/Symcom Old Topics/Bönninghausen Sources.md

 #### Bonnighausen Symptom import:
 The `import-bonninghausen.php` script is the main UI for importing and transferring Bonnighausen symptoms.
 The headings to be imported are pasted in the text box and after submission is validated by JS function and then is processed by the same script.

-Each input line is processed one by one just like the [[Topics/Source Import\|Source Import]] process but is handled by `importedStringManipulationOfBonninghausenHeading()` PHP function for string manipulations.
+Each input line is processed one by one just like the [[Source Import\|Source Import]] process but is handled by `importedStringManipulationOfBonninghausenHeading()` PHP function for string manipulations.

 The imported symptoms  after match with headings from are saved in the `	bonninghausen_approved_symptoms` SQL table.
 The table structure is same like the `symptoms` SQL table.
 Any grades associated in this process is saved in `bonninghausen_approved_symptom_grading_settings` SQL table.